Turkish lira reaches record low after U.S. says reviewing duty-free access

 Relations between the NATO allies have steadily worsened, strained by differences over Syria policy and an escalating row over the trial in Turkey of an American Christian pastor, Andrew Brunson.
 That friction has exacerbated the sell-off in the lira.

-The currency TRYTOM=D3 has lost a quarter of its value this year, battered mainly by concern about President Tayyip Erdogan's drive for greater control over monetary policy.
+The currency has lost a quarter of its value this year, battered mainly by concern about President Tayyip Erdogan’s drive for greater control over monetary policy.
 On Monday, it touched a record low of 5.18 against the dollar.
-By 0941 GMT (5.41 a.m.
-ET) it was at 5.1750.
+By 0941 GMT it was at 5.1750.

 “The best bet now is to expect further weakness in the lira — Turkey really doesn’t need this,” said Per Hammarlund, chief emerging markets strategist at SEB.